The CASC program is currently open.

-For more information about the Clermont County CASC, please contact Thomas J. Eigel, Assistant County Administrator, at 513-732-7203 or email@example.com.
+For administrative questions, please contact Tom Eigel, Assistant County Administrator at 513-732-7301 or firstname.lastname@example.org.

 CASC provides innovative behavioral and medical treatments for drug and alcohol offenders that are referred by the Clermont County Municipal Court.

 FAQs about the Community Alternative Sentencing Center- CASC

 Q: I have a loved one in the CASC program.
 How can I put money on their account?

 A: You can’t put money into an account for CASC clients.
 There is no commissary at CASC.
 The program provides everything they are permitted to have in the program.

 A: No. The program is designed for the participants to focus on themselves without distractions.

 A: Participants are permitted visitation on Thursday evenings @ 7:15P, 7:45p or 8:15p and Sunday afternoons at 12:30p, 1p, 1:30p, 2p, 2:30p, 3p, or 3:30p.
 In order to visit, the participant must sign a release for the person visiting.
 CASC staff will call them and schedule a visitation time.
 Visitor must bring a picture ID and show it before the visit begins.

 Q: What will my loved one be doing while in CASC?